anfractuosity/procmod/README.md

 ## Problems

+If you find it can't attach to a process, this could be because the process is running as a different user.
+The ptrace system call can only trace your own processes.

 If you're running a Grsecurity kernel with "Configuration option: CONFIG_GRKERNSEC_PROC_MEMMAP" enabled then you will find that most of the addresses in /proc/PROCESSID/maps are null.
 This is because: